GO-29

 3. Automatic RUN Mode

-The calculator can also be used to automatically execute a list of operations with the PRGM-RUN switch set to RUN if they have previously been recorded in program memory.
+The calculator can also be used to automatically execute a list of operations with the PRGM - RUN switch set to RUN if they have previously been recorded in program memory.
 Instead of your having to press each key manually, the recorded operations are executed sequentially in automatic RUN mode when you press GTO, GSB or R/S (run /stop).
 You press only one key and the entire list of recorded operations is executed much more quickly than you could have executed them yourself.

-GO-29 Program Memory
+11. Program Memory

 A program is nothing more than a series of calculator keystrokes that you would press to solve a problem manually.
 The calculator remembers these keystrokes when you key them in, then executes them, in order, whenever you wish.
 You've already seen this demonstrated in the section Programmed Problem Solving, which you may wish to review.